Overview

 Troubleshooting

-Why is a rage click not created when a user presses a key (like Delete) on the keyboard?
+Rage clicks are not being created when a user presses a key (like Delete) on the keyboard

 Frustration signals are generated from mouse clicks, not keyboard strokes.

-Why does the side panel show that a session has a different number of frustration signals than in the event timeline?
+The side panel does not show that a session has a different number of frustration signals than in the event timeline

 If a session is live, it is fetching information and may cause the banners to reflect a different number than those in the timeline.